-This program starts with a warm-up period of stretching followed by strengthening and endurance exercises.
-Taking anti-inflammatory medications or Panadol before or after exercising can help with swelling and discomfort.
+This program starts with a warmup period of stretching followed by strengthening and endurance exercises.

+Taking over-the-counter anti-inflammatory medications (ibuprofen, naproxen, meloxicam) or Panadol before or after exercising can help with swelling and discomfort.
 Please check with your primary care doctor before starting any anti-inflammatory medications especially if you have had heart, stomach, kidney issues in the past.
 We recommend brief warm-up and cool-down periods before and after exercising.

 Exercising should not cause excessive pain or discomfort.
 If you feel discomfort, stop the exercise or alter the motion so that you are more comfortable.
-Sometimes your arthritic knee limits your ability to perform certain exercises.
+Sometimes your arthritic hip or knee limits your ability to perform certain exercises.
 Listen to your body and try to perform these exercises to the best of your ability.
+Remember putting the work in before surgery will make your recovery easier.

-We recommend attempting these exercises at least 3-4 days a week for up to 30-60 minutes each day.
+We recommend attempting these exercises at least 3-4 days a week for 30-60 minutes each day.
 You can break up your exercise routine and do some exercises in the morning and others in the afternoon or perform different groups of exercises on different days.
-However let pain and swelling be your indicators.
-If your knee swells and is painful back off